aimeegill03/group2/README.md

 # Disclaimers:
 ChatGPT was used throughout this project.
 Its use was limited, e.g., it was used pre-code to analyze and summarize, understand methodologies, reasons for using models or certain cleaning methods.
 Additionally, it was used to generate code snippets throughout, explain certain errors, or clarify complicated procedures.
 Its use was monitored, and filtered to ensure that the code output was true to what we wanted, and that we understood every output which we were individually tasked to create.

 The code provided within this directory is open to see and use/mimic.
-If you have questions about anything within, please contact us through the following email: aimeemgill@gmail.com josephbarber2001@gmail.com
+If you have questions about anything within, please contact us through the following emails:
+1) aimeemgill@gmail.com
+2) josephbarber2001@gmail.com